Boeing B-52 Stratofortress: Variants

 Upgrade of B-52H with Rolls-Royce F130 engines, the AN/APQ-188 AESA radar (a variant of the AN/APG-79 radar), and new communications and navigation equipment.
 To be operational before the end of the 2020s.
+It will improve fuel efficiency by 30 percent, state-of-the-art radar systems, engine pylons, digital engine controls, and other upgrades.
+The planned Initial Operational Capability for the new radar is 2027.